 Over tensioning of the securing straps can lead to failure of the HRU to operate.
 Similar problems can occur when there is insufficient load on the HRU.
 Securing straps should be taut but not over tight.

-Care must be taken to ensure the securing straps on a life-raft canister will release when the HRU activates, and that the life-raft painter is attached to the HRU weak-link.
+Care must be taken to ensure the securing straps on a life raft canister will release when the HRU activates, and that the life raft painter is attached to the HRU weak-link.

-Servicing and expiry
+Replacement and expiry

-HRUs can be serviceable or disposable.
+Life raft HRUs can be serviceable or disposable.

 Re-useable HRUs must be serviced annually to ensure they will work when required.
-The HRU must be serviced by the manufacturers authorised service agent.
+The HRU must be serviced by the manufacturer’s authorised service agent.

 Disposable HRUs have a service life once installed and must be replaced once they reach their expiry date.
 The service life of the HRU is determined by the manufacturer.
-Most disposable HRUs have a service life of two years after they have been installed on the vessel.
+Most disposable HRUs have a service life of 2 years after they have been installed on the vessel.
 The date of installation or expiry is marked on the HRU.

-- Check that you have the right HRU for your safety equipment
+Check that you have the right HRU for your safety equipment.

-- Check that hydrostatic release units are correctly installed
+Check that HRUs are correctly installed.

-- Check that life-raft painters are connected to the HRU weak link
+Check that life raft painters are connected to the HRU weak link.

-- Ensure HRUs are serviced or replaced by their due date
+Ensure HRUs are serviced or replaced by their due date .